The viewpoints and interpretations in this blog are mine and mine alone.

 I am a mom of three who loves to read.
-I wanted to instill this love to read in my children’s lives.
-When they were really little I would read to them all the time.
-When they started to read on their own they would read the same book over and over again.
-As they grew older they started reading books for older children with more pages/chapters.
-They could read 3-4 books a week and it was impossible for me to keep up on what they were reading.
-This didn’t really concern me until my oldest got into middle school and I opened the book she was reading.
-In the book, the main characters were cutting themselves in order to feel.
+I wanted to pass this love on to my children.
+When they were little, reading together was an important part of our relationship.
+When they started to read on their own, they would read the same book over and over again.
+As they grew older, they started reading books for older children with more pages/chapters.
+They could read 3-4 books a week, and I couldn’t keep up on what they were reading.
+I wasn’t concerned until my oldest got into middle school.
+One night I opened the book she was reading.
+In the book, the main characters were cutting themselves to feel.

 I firmly believe we become our surroundings.
 The people with whom we hang, the lyrics of the songs we listen, the ideas in the books we read, and the images in the movies we watch.
 These become our personal experiences that help form us in who we are going to be as people.
 As a Catholic mom, I became concerned about not knowing the information or media that was forming my children (don’t get me started on YouTube!).

-I have a different viewpoint of the world and I have many counterculture beliefs.
-I have different values than the world and the things of God are important to me.
-I started to go to apps that were supposed to give the parents the essential highlights.
-These were good and very helpful but again were not from a religious or spiritual aspect of my worldly view.
+I have a different viewpoint of the world, and I have many counterculture beliefs.
+I have different values than the world, and the things of God are essential to me.
+I started to go to apps that were supposed to give the parents the need to know highlights.
+These were good and very helpful but again were not from a religious or spiritual aspect that represented my worldly view.

 1 John 4:4-6 “You belong to God, children, and you have conquered them, for the one who is in you is greater than the one who is in the world.
 They belong to the world; accordingly, their teaching belongs to the world, and the world listens to them.
 We belong to God, and anyone who knows God listens to us, while anyone who does not belong to God refuses to hear us.
 This is how we know the spirit of truth and the spirit of deceit.”